Chapter 2 : 2- Home, Work and Kidnap

 Harry smiled at her, took the flu powder from his House-Elf, said goodbye to his family, stepped into the fire place and said “Ministry of Magic!”
 There was a flash of green flame as Harry threw the powder into the fire place and before he knew it, he was in the familiar hustle-and-bustle that was the large emerald coloured Atrium of the Ministry of Magic.

 “Ah, Harry.”
-Said Albert, brightly.
+Said Albert in a bright, loud voice.
 “I was just talking to Ron about tomorrow’s match and who he’s supporting.
 His sister or his team.”
-Albert smiled.
+Albert geve a bark of laughter as he slapped Ron across the shoulder.
 Ron looked slightly sulky.

 “Of all the teams, in all the world, Ginny had to join the Holyhead Harpies.”
 Harry knew for a fact that ever since Ginny joined the Holyhead Harpies four years ago, Ron’s precious team, the Chudley Cannons, hadn’t won a match against them and now that they had finally made it to the finals, Chudley Cannon fans everywhere were not getting their hopes up.